Malagueña (song): Other popular versions

-Another version in the pop music scene is that of Puerto Rican virtuoso guitarist José Feliciano as part of his 1969 Gold record Alive Alive O!.
-He performed his particular arrangement live many times over decades.
-American guitarist Roy Clark recorded an instrumental version of "Malagueña" and also performed the song in an episode of the US TV show The Odd Couple.
+Another version in the pop music scene is that of Puerto Rican guitarist José Feliciano as part of his 1969 gold record Alive Alive O!.
+He performed his particular arrangement live many times over the decades.
+American guitarist Roy Clark recorded an instrumental version of "Malagueña" and also performed the song in an episode of the US television show The Odd Couple.
 Clark went on to close his shows with the song on a 12-string acoustic guitar for many years afterward.

+In 1964, the Minneapolis group The Trashmen released a surf rock style rendition of the song on their Surfin' Bird album.

-In 1973 Hans Vermeulen, leader of Dutch pop band Sandy Coast, produced a version by Los Angeles, which made it to the top 3 of the Dutch charts.
+In 1973, Hans Vermeulen, leader of Dutch pop band Sandy Coast, produced a version by Los Angeles, which made it to the top three of the Dutch charts.

-The piece has become a favorite in the sport of figure skating, used notably by Kristi Yamaguchi for her gold medal-winning program at the 1992 Winter Olympics and World Championships, and more recently by world champion Javier Fernández, who used the piece for his short program during the 2015–16 and 2016–17 seasons.
-The score for the program consisted of an instrumental solo guitar section performed by Paco de Lucía, and a vocal section sung by Plácido Domingo.
+The piece has become a favorite in the sport of figure skating, used notably by US pair skaters, Gillian Wachsman and Todd Waggoner in their 1988 season long program.
+Their innovative choreography gave them a 5th place finish in the 1988 Calgary Winter Olympics and 4th place at the 1988 World Championships.
+It was also used by Kristi Yamaguchi for her gold medal-winning program at the 1992 Winter Olympics and World Championships, and more recently by world champion Javier Fernández, who used the piece for his short program during the 2015–16 and 2016–17 seasons.
+The score for the program consisted of an instrumental solo guitar section performed by Paco de Lucía and a vocal section by Plácido Domingo.
 The program was choreographed by Antonio Najarro, director of Spain's National Ballet.
 Pair figure skaters Aleksandra Boikova and Dmitrii Kozlovskii also used the piece as their free program music for the 2021-2022 Olympic season.
+In the 2023-24 season, Ilia Malinin skated to the piece in his short program.

+The melody from bar 70 of the original "Malagueña" piano arrangement by Lecuona appears as a guitar solo in the opening lines of Shirley Bassey's 1967 version of "If You Go Away" from her album And We Were Lovers.

 Drum corps, marching band

 "Malagueña" is often performed in drum and bugle corps and marching competitions.
-"Malagueña" has been performed and recorded numerous times by both the University of Massachusetts Minuteman Marching Band and the University of Minnesota Marching Band, and as such, has become one of the songs most identified with both groups.
+The song has been performed and recorded numerous times by both the University of Massachusetts Minuteman Marching Band and the University of Minnesota Marching Band and, as such, has become one of the songs most identified with both groups.
 One of the most memorable drum and bugle corps performances was by the Madison Scouts Drum and Bugle Corps in 1988, which earned them the Drum Corps International (DCI) championship title (the group played the song other years, as well, both before and after 1988).
-A non-jazz arrangement was played by another top drum and bugle corps in 1988, the Velvet Knights of Anaheim, CA. This has continued to be a fan favorite of drum and bugle corps.
+A non-jazz arrangement was played by another top drum and bugle corps in 1988, the Velvet Knights of Anaheim, California, which has continued to be a fan favorite.